 Back to Overview

-Martin Fabry finished his bachelor’s degree in molecular biomedicine at the University of Bonn in 2014 and moved to the US as a visiting scientist at Cold Spring Harbor Laboratory (New York, US) working on improving CRISPR/Cas9 technologies.
-Following completion of a master’s degree in life and medical sciences in 2016 with emphasis on molecular mechanisms of immunity, Martin started his PhD in Medical Sciences with Cancer Research UK at the University of Cambridge studying genome organisation and stability.
+Martin Fabry completed his bachelor’s degree in Molecular Biomedicine at the University of Bonn in 2014 and subsequently moved to the US as a visiting scientist at Cold Spring Harbor Laboratory (New York), where he worked on improving CRISPR/Cas9 technologies.
+In 2016, he obtained a master’s degree in Life and Medical Sciences with a focus on molecular mechanisms of immunity, before starting his PhD in Medical Sciences with Cancer Research UK at the University of Cambridge, where he studied genome organisation and stability.

-After graduating with his doctorate degree in 2020, Martin worked as postdoctoral fellow in computational biology at the Gurdon Institute and European Bioinformatics Institute (EBI) in Cambridge with focus on stem cell development and establishing new technologies for stem cell differentiation.
+After receiving his doctorate in 2020, Martin worked as a postdoctoral fellow in computational biology at the Gurdon Institute and the European Bioinformatics Institute (EBI) in Cambridge, focusing on stem cell development and the establishment of new technologies for stem cell differentiation.

 - Life Science 100%